BeatLeader/beatleader-qmod/README.md

 ## Usage

 Download .qmod file from the [Releases](/releases) tab and install it using BMBF.
 Use the appropriate version for your Beat Saber version!
-In order to see leaderboards and post scores, you need to login into your Oculus account in preferences.
-You may create a new account if you forgot your password, but avatar and other oculus things will not synchronize.
+In order to see leaderboards and post scores, you need to login in preferences.
+Sign up with any login and password if your are using mod in the first time.
+You can migrate to Steam profile on the website.

 Go to the https://beatleader.xyz/ to see your scores on the web.

 ## Roadmap

-- Replay synchronization
-- Profile viewer
+- Profile viewer (WIP)
-- Score statistic viewer
+- Score statistic viewer (WIP)
 - In-game replay player
 - Friends management
 - Playlist management and synchronization